michelleklum/cs124-lab1/design/design.md

 ## Final App: View Task Page

-When a user taps the card for a task on the Single List Page, they are brought to the View Task Page, where they can view more details about that task, such as location and additional notes, which aren't visible on the Single List Page of all tasks.
+When a user taps the card for a task on the Single List Page, they are brought to the View Task Page, where they can view more details about that task, such as additional notes, which aren't visible on the Single List Page of all tasks.

 Users can tap the back arrow to return to the Single List Page of all tasks in the list.
 Or, alternatively, they can tap the pencil icon to go to the Edit Task Page.
 This was inspired by Google Calendar, which has a similar mobile user flow.
 The two-step user flow prevents users from accidentally editing a task when all they want to do is just to view that task.